AzureAD/microsoft-authentication-library-for-js/2-Authorization/3-call-api-node-console/README.md

 ---
 page_type: sample
-name: A Node.js console application secured by MSAL Node on Microsoft identity platform
+name: A Node.js daemon application secured by MSAL Node on Microsoft identity platform
-description: This sample demonstrates how to use MSAL Node to acquire an access token for a protected resource in a console application using the application's own identity with the client credentials flow
+description: This sample demonstrates how to use MSAL Node to acquire an access token for a protected resource in a daemon application using the application's own identity with the client credentials flow
 languages:
  - javascript
  - csharp